jesswsong/jesswsong/README.md

 👩🏻‍💻 I'm Jessica (she/her), a junior at UC San Diego studying Data Science.

-#### Data science wise:
+#### My work:
-- 🔭 I’m currently building ad-hoc data dashboards at **Franklin Templeton** to assist data-driven blockchain and VC decisions.
+- 🔭 Building ad-hoc data dashboards at [Franklin Templeton](https://www.franklintempleton.com/) to assist data-driven blockchain and VC decisions.
-- 🌱 In the fall, I will be working on my **senior capstone project** on diffusion model in image generation with professors _Alex Cloninger_ and _Rayan Saab_.
+- 🌱 Will be working on my **senior capstone project** on diffusion model in image generation with professors _Alex Cloninger_ and _Rayan Saab_ in the fall.
 - 🤩 I'm interested in understanding individuals and communities behind data and derive business insights accordingly.
 - Tasks I'm familiar with include:
     - Feature engineering, data cleaning, data visualizations, data pipelines, machine learning, model selection using Java and R.

-#### Some pieces about me:
+#### My free time:
 - 💬 Some of my other interests include pop culture/mass media, boxing, and journaling.
 - ⚡ Fun fact: I use :) extensively on a daily basis :)